Public Service Enterprise Group (PEG) Q1 2017 Results - Earnings Call Transcript

 Paul Patterson - Glenrock Associates LLC

 A few quick ones.
-First of all, on the DOE examination, et cetera, just in general, are you hearing anything about perhaps something more dramatic coming out of Washington to deal with nuclear or coal plant retirement – base load retirements outside of the sort of normal stakeholder process sort of approach?
-Anything that would lead you to think that there'll be something outside of the stakeholder approach that we've been seeing for so many years now?
+First of all, on the DOE examination, et cetera, just in general, are you hearing anything about perhaps something more dramatic coming out of Washington to deal with nuclear or coal plant retirement, base load retirements outside of the sort of normal stakeholder process sort of approach?
+Anything that would lead you to think that there'd be something outside of the stakeholder approach that we've been seeing for so many years now?
 Have you heard anything perhaps more dramatically happening more quickly to address some of the more imminent closures that might be happening?

 Ralph Izzo - Public Service Enterprise Group, Inc.

 No. Paul, we haven't.
-I mean, the reality is less congressional stab at tax reform has some phasing out of both the production and investment tax credits.
+I mean, the reality is last congressional stab at tax reform has some phasing out of both the production and investment tax credits.
 I suppose Congress could revisit that and try to further accelerate those phase-outs.
 The real issue is what happens in organized markets to price the attributes of fuel diversity and/or environmental attributes.
 And I think that's less about doing away with something and creating something and that, as the earlier questions pointed out, really lends itself more to a stakeholder process or a discussion that would play itself out over the coming months, if not, years, which is why we would say that state action is likely going to front run any federal consensus on these issues.
 But to be blunt, Paul, we're reading the same stuff you are and just getting feedback through EEI on what this all means.

 Paul Patterson - Glenrock Associates LLC

 Okay, great.
 And then – and I apologize.
 I was interrupted just briefly during the call.
-There was this infrastructure strong proposal at the New Jersey BPU and another one of payments of it, (44:16) setup.
+There was this infrastructure strong proposal at the New Jersey BPU and another one of payments of it, a disc sort of setup.
 And I was wondering if you guys – if you've already talked about it, I apologize.
 But if you haven't, I was wondering if you could elaborate a little bit more about what you see happening potentially there and how could it impact you.

 Ralph Izzo - Public Service Enterprise Group, Inc.